-The media, Congress, Executive Branch, and organizations must careful choices make when selecting images and video to use with their immigration content.
-Nonprofits can help replace problematic images in the public domain by paying professional photographers take to high-quality images at their events, and make them available for free use online.
+The media, Congress, Executive Branch, and organizations must make careful choices when selecting images and video to use with their immigration content.
+Nonprofits can help replace problematic images in the public domain by paying professional photographers to take high-quality their images at events, and make them available for free use online.
 Informed consent of the people depicted in the photos is crucial.